INDIA STOCKS-Indian shares decline on Fed worries; IT, financials fall

 BENGALURU, Feb 17 (Reuters) - Indian shares fell on Friday, tracking Wall Street, after a fresh slate of U.S. economic data underscored bets that the Federal Reserve would keep interest rates higher for longer.

-On Friday, 11 of the 13 major sectoral indexes declined, with heavyweight financials .NIFTYFIN and information technology (IT) .NIFTYIT stocks losing 0.5% and 0.8%respectively.
+On Friday, 12 of the 13 major sectoral indexes declined, with heavyweight financials .NIFTYFIN and information technology (IT) .NIFTYIT stocks losing 0.83% and 1.21% respectively.

 The drop in domestic equities comes after a slide in Wall Street as data showed a higher-than-expected rise in producer prices in January and a fall in jobless claims, signalling the Fed could stick with its high-rate regime.